Poisson reduction as a coisotropic intersection: Shifted Poisson algebras

 One has an obvious coaction map making $\T_\bullet(A[1])\otimes M$ into a left dg $\T_\bullet(A[1])$-comodule.
 As a graded $\T_\bullet(A[1])$-comodule, $\T_\bullet(A[1])\otimes M$ is cofree.

-Introduce a pointwise multiplication on $\T_\bullet(A[1])\otimes M$, where the multiplication on $\T_\bullet(A[1])$ is given by shuffles as before and the multiplication on $M$ is coming from its cdga structure.
-Note that The $L_\infty$ operations we are about to introduce are multiderivations, so by the previous equation it is enough to specify them when the arguments are either in $\T_\bullet(A[1])$ or in $M$.
+Introduce a commutative multiplication on $\T_\bullet(A[1])\otimes M$ where the multiplication on $\T_\bullet(A[1])$ is given by shuffles as before and the multiplication on $M$ is coming from its cdga structure.
+The $L_\infty$ operations we are about to introduce are multiderivations, so by the relation

+it is enough to specify them when the arguments are either in $\T_\bullet(A[1])$ or in $M$.
 If all arguments are in $\T_\bullet(A[1])$, we define the brackets as before.
 We let

 and

 where the Poisson bracket on the right is the bracket in $M$.
 All the other brackets are defined to be zero.